Ginny Estupinian PhD, ABPP

 The Science of Heartbreak

 Breakups hurt so badly for a good reason.
-Research shows that rejection and loss, especially from someone we were deeply attached to, activates the same regions in the brain as physical pain.
+Research shows that rejection and loss, especially from someone we were deeply attached to, activate the same regions in the brain as physical pain.
 In brain imaging studies, the emotional pain of a breakup looks very similar to the way the brain processes the anguish of a broken arm.

 Our brain’s reward center, which lights up when we’re in love, goes dark after a split, creating withdrawal symptoms similar to going cold turkey from a drug.
 Stress hormones like cortisol flood our system, intensifying anxiety and depression and suppressing our immune functioning.
 Meanwhile, “love hormones” like oxytocin that bonded us to our partner and soothed us plummet, making us feel unmoored.